TestingExcellence/mundana-theme-jekyll/_posts/2016-09-18-selenium-and-cucumber-ui-automation-challenges.md

 7 - Continue to check out...

-Selenium is excellent in automating these scenarios and checking for various elements on each page and as I mentioned above, that's what we should focus on when testing at UI layer, and testing the different **[states transitions](http://www.testingexcellence.com/state-transition-testing/)**.
+Selenium is excellent in automating these scenarios and checking for various elements on each page and as I mentioned above, that's what we should focus on when testing at UI layer, and testing the different [states transitions](/state-transition-testing/).

 As can be seen, each user journey through the application touches on many pages and potentially interacts with multiple features on each and every page, and we would be verifying various things at each step throughout the journey, so using a **"feature file"** to document these scenarios makes absolute no sense whatsoever, because we're not testing a feature, we're testing the integrated system.